benjaco-edu/db-assignment-4-mysql-users/README.md

 sudo docker cp mysqlsampledatabase.sql my_mysql:/tmp
 sudo docker exec -it my_mysql bash
 # Following is inside the hash
-mysql -u root -ppass1234 < /tmp/mysqlsampledatabase.sql
+sleep 5 # problems with not beeing ready, next line might have to be retried mysql -u root -ppass1234 < /tmp/mysqlsampledatabase.sql
 ```